ldpercy/turtle/wiki/coordinates.md

 * Angles increase positively from the polar axis in the counter-clockwise direction

 Depending on how the user configures the space, adjustments are made to the raw js calculations.

+The turtle by default uses these polar conventions:
+* The polar axis extends up from the origin, ie the positive y-axis
+* Angles increase positively from the polar axis in the clockwise direction